Routing without intermediate renders

 }

-Why signals are not used here
+Why signals are not used inside the resolver

 import { toObservable } from '@angular/core/rxjs-interop';

 Signals determine when the UI reacts.
-Resolvers determine when routing continues.

 Why a simple redirect did not work

-Determining the default section in advance
+Determining the default section before activation

 {